Workers’ Comp FAQs

 Q: Can I get both workers’ compensation and unemployment compensation?

-A: You can get unemployment compensation while you are waiting to get workers’ compensation, but the insurance company will take a credit for it, assuming that you are successful in getting workers’ compensation.
+A: You can get unemployment compensation while you are waiting to get workers’ compensation, but the insurance company will take a credit/offset for it if you are granted workers’ compensation wage loss benefits.

 Q: Can I get both Social Security Disability and workers’ compensation?